sriram07ms-collab/App-Review-Insights-Analyser/README.md

   ```

 In a real run, the exported CSV will contain many more rows and complete (non‑redacted) text, but follows this same column structure.
+📄 License
+This project is for educational/skill demonstration purposes.